Azure/multi-cloud-asset-inventory-preview/README.md

   - AmazonEC2FullAccess permissions
   - EC2 instances need to have the SSM agent installed.
 The IAM role of `ArcForServerSSMInstanceProfile` will be generated during the onboarding process.

-In Azure, to create the Connector and Solutions, you need to have write access to the Resource Group you are placing those resources in.
+In Azure, to create the Connector and Solutions, you need to be a Subscription Contributor.
 If this is the first time you are using the service, you will also need to register the following resource providers which requires Contributor access on the subscription:
 - Microsoft.HybridConnectivity
 - Microsoft.AwsConnector